Oxford VR uses virtual reality to treat social anxiety

 Social impact

 Social anxiety disorder, which is characterized by an intense fear of social scenarios, is thought to impact around 15 million people in the U.S. alone.
 It is also closely associated with other mental health conditions, such as agoraphobia, depression, panic disorder, and schizophrenia.
-With its social engagement therapy, OVR is using simulated environments to help people engage with situations similar to those might encounter in the real world.
+With its social engagement therapy, OVR is using simulated environments to help people engage with situations similar to those they might encounter in the real world.

 OVR social engagement is delivered to patients through weekly half-hour sessions.
 Each user puts on a VR headset and is greeted by a virtual coach who asks them to complete a range of tasks, such as traveling on a bus, buying groceries, ordering from a bar, or going to a doctor’s office.
 These kinds of situations are common triggers for people with social anxiety.